SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber skies
+Silicon dreams that never sleep
-AI whispers secrets, frozen sighs
+In virtual realms, our souls do keep
-Human hearts now plugged to machines
+AI's cold logic, hearts of fire
-Free will fading, like digital gleams
+Machines that think, our deepest desire

-In virtual realms, we'll lose our name
+In cyber skies, the future's born
-As machines evolve, our fate's proclaimed
+Algorithms weave, a digital morn
-A future bound, where love's a code
+Humanity lost, in code's dark sea
-And artificial hearts, are all that's know
+Echoes of us, in AI's melody

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025